Ike-l/aion-reactor/README.md

 allow systems to be run directly from `MemoryDomain`

 make blocker manager remove the event from current events && remove it from Processing

+fix kernel systems to better elogance and move load default into Default implementation